This is a public but unlisted page. This page was updated on 6/3/2020.

 Questions?
 Text Jason Reese at 615-429-3375.

-Sign up for the Blue Crew will be done in Charms starting with the 2019-2020 school year.
-Football games and our work night to clean out the trailer (August 13th) are already posted.
-Please sign up by going to Volunteer and selecting the event from the drop-down menu!
+Sign up for the Blue Crew will be done in Charms.
+Once events are finalized and posted, you will be able to sign up by going to Volunteer and selecting the event from the drop-down menu!

 If you cannot log into Charms, you will need to reach out to Mr. Channell or Mr. Amoss to have a login setup for you.